Information for Prospective Students

 Learn with Passion.
 Act with Courage.
 Improve the World.

-Open Enrollment for School Choice for the 2022-23 school year is February 1 – 28, 2022 for students currently enrolled in Seattle Public Schools.
+Open Enrollment for School Choice for the 2023-24 school year will most likely take place in the month of February 2024 for students currently enrolled in Seattle Public Schools.
 View up-to-date information regarding school choice.

-Choice forms received after February 28, 2021 will not be eligible for tiebreaker consideration but will be placed in the order received and by lottery number.
+Choice forms received after Open Enrollment closes will not be eligible for tiebreaker consideration but will be placed in the order received and by lottery number.

 Who needs to complete a School Choice form during Open Enrollment?: